 Many of the normative aspects of Japan’s FOIP are arguably shared by its strategic and economic partners in this endeavor.
 They are also, in general, shared by African states simply because the elite tend to benefit from increased competition between external partners.
 No place is this more apparent than in eastern Africa where Japan and China’s rivalry, despite being depicted as a David vs. Goliath encounter in demographic terms is yielding benefits to African countries in general.
 This contradicts the Swahili saying wapiganapo fahali wawili, ziumiazo ni nyasi (when two bulls fight, the grass suffers).
 Significantly, certain African elites have taken notice of this rivalry and are capitalizing on it.
 In the run up to the 2016 TICAD VI summit in Nairobi, Kenyan Foreign Affairs Cabinet Secretary Amina Mohamed referring to Japan-China rivalry quipped that “there is competition between everybody.
 It is a small market place.”
 It is therefore up to African businesspeople and politicians to take advantage of this competition for their benefit.
 Japan should engage this contested and complicated region consistently on both bilateral and multilateral fronts with India, Australia, the US and other partners to include China where applicable.
 It should do so in order to achieve at least some of the nascent aims and vision of what could be a revolutionary FOIP strategy.

 The author would like to thank Professor Kei Hakata of Seikei University in Tokyo, Japan for his sage advice, germane comments, edits and suggestions.
 This research would not have been possible without his friendship and mentorship.
 The author would also like to thank the Center for Asian and Pacific Studies (CAPS) at Seikei University for hosting him as a Visiting Research Scholar during the summer of 2018.
 In particular, a note of thanks is due to the CAPS Director, Professor Kensuke Takayasu, and to Noriko Nagahashi of CAPS for brokering the introductions and arrangements necessary for this research.
-In addition, the author must offer his heartfelt thanks to Hirotaka Fujibayashi for his translation of Japanese-language sources and titles into English.
+In addition, heartfelt thanks is due to Professor Mikiyasu Nakayama of the University of Tokyo for his friendship and efforts on my behalf before, during and after my stay in Japan.
+The author would also like to acknowledge the important role played by the Sasakawa Peace Foundation’s Ocean Policy Research Institute (OPRI) in the direction of his research.
+Lastly, the author must offer his thanks to Hirotaka Fujibayashi for his translation of Japanese-language sources and titles into English.
 The views expressed here are the author’s own.

 Abdallah, H 2016, ‘Tanga is still our choice route for oil pipeline — Total’.
 The East African, 9 January 9, retrieved 15 May 2018, <http://www.theeastafrican.co.ke/business/Tanga-is-still-our-choice-route-for-oil-pipeline—Total-/2560-3026912-148srgkz/index.html>.